B21-CAP0179/BIAS-server/README.md

 PeduliLindungi-ID is a mobile application that can detect whether there is any disease within a patient body through images.

-- Coding Language: Kotlin
+- Coding Language : Kotlin
 - minimal SDK version : 21

-dependencies {
+-dependencies {

     implementation "org.jetbrains.kotlin:kotlin-stdlib:$kotlin_version"
     implementation 'androidx.core:core-ktx:1.5.0'